-There are different parties involved in a Supply Chain such as manufacturer,marketer, suppliers, transporters, warehouses, retailers, customers etc. They are directly or indirectly involved in fulfillment of the customer requirement.
-The main objective is to maximize overall value generated.
+There are different parties involved in a Supply Chain such as manufacturers, marketers, suppliers, transporters, warehouses, retailers, customers, etc. They are directly or indirectly involved in the fulfillment of the customer requirements.
+The main objective is to maximize the overall value generated.
 They continually look for sources of revenue and cost.

-Balancing between effectiveness and responsiveness,building greener supply chain, are among the long term and short term goals of a Supply Chain.
+Balancing between effectiveness and responsiveness, and building a greener supply chain, are among the long-term and short-term goals of a Supply Chain.